Cat and Dog Spay and Neuter in Staten Island, NY

 If you’re bringing in a new puppy or kitten for their first checkup, anticipate a discussion with your veterinarian about spaying and neutering.
-Pet spay and neuter surgeries are highly commonplace, and they go a long way towards counteracting the overpopulation of strays.
-However, spaying and neutering also has many health and behavior benefits for pets, and helps families to live in more comfortable harmony with their four-legged companions.
-We’re dedicated to making and keeping pets well here in Staten Island, and we believe that having your pet spayed or neutered can extend their lifespan and greatly improve their quality of life.
+Cat and dog spay and neuter surgeries are highly commonplace, and they go a long way towards counteracting the overpopulation of strays.
+However, dog and cat spay and neuter in Staten Island, NY also has many health and behavior benefits for pets, and helps families to live in more comfortable harmony with their four-legged companions.
+We’re dedicated to making and keeping pets well here in Staten Island, and we believe that having your dog or cat spayed or neutered can extend their lifespan and greatly improve their quality of life.
+Get started by calling us at (718) 987-7777.

-At Dongan Hills Veterinary Practice, we recommend having your pet spayed or neutered at about 6 months of age.
+At Dongan Hills Veterinary Practice, we recommend having your dog or cat spayed or neutered at about 6 months of age.
 For some larger breeds, we may suggest waiting until they’re 7-8 months of age.
-Aside from preventing unwanted pregnancies, pet spay and neuter surgeries can also reduce or eliminate the following:
+Aside from preventing unwanted pregnancies, dog and cat spay and neuter surgeries can also reduce or eliminate the following:

 - Going into heat